lnpandey/IITM_Research_Interpretability_of_Attention_Networks/CODS_COMAD/readme.md

 ### Table 3: SDC task on MNIST Data

 MLP1 is 1 hidden layer with 64 neurons with ReLU activation.
+Focus is functionnaly zero, Classification is initialised with

 | Dataset | focus mlp1 classify linear  | focus mlp1 classify mlp1 |
 | -------------------------- |  ---------------------------  |----------------------- |